List of computer-assisted organic synthesis software

-Computer software for computer-assisted organic synthesis (CAOS) is used in organic chemistry and computational chemistry to facilitate the tasks of designing and predicting chemical reactions.
-The CAOS problem reduces to identifying a series of chemical reactions which can, from starting materials, produce a desired target molecule.
+Computer-assisted organic synthesis software is a type of application software used in organic chemistry in tandem with computational chemistry to help facilitate the tasks of designing, predicting, and producing chemical reactions.
+CAOS aims to identify a series of chemical reactions which, from a starting compound, can produce a desired molecule.
 CAOS algorithms typically use two databases: a first one of known chemical reactions and a second one of known starting materials (i.e., typically molecules available commercially).
 Desirable synthetic plans cost less, have high yield, and avoid using hazardous reactions and intermediates.
 Typically cast as a planning problem, significant progress has been made in CAOS.

-Some examples of CAOS packages are: